joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/20/briefing/your-monday-briefing-shelling-in-ukraine-intensifies.html?searchResultPosition=2

 **Carl Icahn Pushes McDonald’s to Change Way It Sources Its Pork**\
-`The billionaire investor has proposed two candidates for the company’s board.`\
+`The billionaire investor has proposed two candidates for the company’s board.
+The company argues that his demands are unreasonable given the current U.S. pork supply.`\
 https://nytimes.com/2022/02/20/business/dealbook/mcdonalds-pork-carl-icahn.html?searchResultPosition=3

 **Charley Taylor, Running Back Turned Hall of Fame Receiver, Dies at 80**\